Manvi-tech/ADUU/README.md

-#  🚩  EduLive: Education Platform
+#  🚩  AduLive: Education Platform

 EduLive is a web application,
 designed to connect teachers with their students.